agrc/gis.utah.gov/.github/contributing.md

 We recommend a review of our [Collaborator Guide](collaborating.md#accepting-modifications) for in-depth details on how we accept contributions into this repository.
 The list below describes some merging and approval rules adopted in this repository.

-- Pull Requests must be open for at least 48 hours (Or 72 hours if the PR was authored on the weekend).
-  - Pull requests might be immediately merged if they contain critical bug fixes, short errata (e.g., typos from previous PRs), or any critical change considered a "showstopper" for the website's operation.
-    - This kind of PRs should only be done by existing collaborators with write-access and/or signed off by administrators/maintainers.
-    - This rule cannot be used for updates on the `collaborating.md`, `CONTRIBUTING.md` guide, GitHub Actions, or any security-impacting file or document that changes the governing policies of this repository.
-  - Pull requests might be "fast-tracked", meaning they can be merged before the usual 48 hours' notice if a "fast-track" label is added.
-    - The person that is fast-tracking the PR (adding the label) must also comment on the PR that they're requesting the PR to be fast-tracked
-    - Fast-tracking is only allowed for small bug fixes, small feature changes, localization changes, or other non-critical/highly-impacting changes not covered by the previous rule that allows PRs to be merged immediately.
-    - Fast-tracking cannot be used for updates on the `collaborating.md`, `CONTRIBUTING.md` guide, GitHub Actions, or any security-impacting file or document that changes the governing policies of this repository.
-- There must be no objections after forty-eight (48) hours (Or seventy-two (72) hours if the PR was authored on the weekend).
-  - If there are disagreements consensus should be sought.
-Lack of consensus might require escalation to the Website Team Maintainers.
 - At least one approval is required for any PR to be merged.
-- Tests must be included in Pull Requests for new features or bug fixes.
-You are responsible for fixing any test(s) that fail.

 Each contribution is accepted only if there is no objection to it by a collaborator.
 During the review, collaborators may request that a specific contributor who is an expert in a particular area give an "LGTM" before the PR can be merged.